10 Authentic Teaching Tips for Introducing Native Speakers to Your Class

 - Make it clear from the outset that students will need to be patient with native speakers in other countries.
 School calendars can differ dramatically.
 A long response time doesn’t mean they don’t like you!

 - Choose a topic for each (written or spoken) conversation and pre-teach vocabulary, with special attention to pronunciation, before interacting.
 This will give students more confidence.
-If you’re stuck for topic ideas, a FluentU video can get you unstuck.

 10 Tips for Authentic Teaching with Native Speaker Meetings